djalbat/xgl-server/README.md

 Server side components and utilities for [Jiggle](https://github.com/djalbat/Jiggle).

 Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, so does Jiggle.
 However, WebGL allows only six images per shader, a serious drawback.
 One way around this is to use multiple shaders but this can become cumbersome.
 Another way around is to use image compositing, essentially tiling several images to produce an image map.
-Jiggles provides this functionality by way of two methods that can be utilised in a [Node.js](https://nodejs.org) application.
-The reason for Node.js is that they depend on [Sharp](http://sharp.pixelplumbing.com/), which only runs on Node.js and not in the browser.
+Jiggles provides this functionality in a way that can be utilised in a [Node.js](https://nodejs.org) application.
+The reason for Node.js is that the image compositing uses [Sharp](http://sharp.pixelplumbing.com/), which only runs on Node.js and not in the browser.

 # Installation